 LGBTQ Heroes: Roland Mouret

-Roland Mouret – designer of the Galaxy dress and one of the best-known names in British fashion – is swapping the runway of London fashion week in favour of Amazon Prime.
+Roland Mouret – designer of the Galaxy dress and one of the best-known names in British fashion – continues to push the boundaries in the way that top-level designers present their collections to the world.

 Who is Roland Mouret?